mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 ---
-title: Why I Fired 10 Content Writers (and Hired a Good One)
+title: "Hiring Content Writers: A Guide for Small Businesses"
 tags:
 - is it keto
 - outsourcing